Citrinate/BoosterManager/README.md

 #### Boosters

-The below commands only aplly to marketable boosters.
+The below commands only apply to marketable boosters.
 To have them apply to only unmarketable boosters, add `u` to the start of the command (ex: `ulootboosters`).
 To have them apply to all boosters, add `a` to the start of the command (ex: `alootboosters`)

 Command | Access | Description
 --- | --- | ---